Templates Sequences Guides Email WhatsApp

 3. Swap merge tags

 Placeholders look like {{name}} or {{company}}.
-They drink from your CSV columns.
-Column Product Name becomes {{product_name}}—snake_case magic.
+They are filled from your CSV columns.
+Column Product Name becomes {{product_name}}.

 4. WhatsApp: starter dropdown